BillyBunn/billybunn.com/README.md

       // architecture: lambda.Architecture.ARM_64,
       // "Invalid request provided: Lambda@Edge does not support functions with an architecture of arm64

+#### 2021-12-01
+- made fluid type/space scale from utopia.fyi
+- added basic layout and font styles

+#### 2021-12-01
+- Code up on GitHub!
+- fowarded some of my other domains to billybunn.io (many fun TLDs not yet available for AWS Route53 registration)

+### TODO
+- fix layout in article
+- update homepage
+- changelog page
+- DNSSEC in Route53 (see if using CDK is possible)
+- webfont
+- consider dynamic font, link change on hover
+- resources, inspiration for site page

 ## Ideas
 - up on GitHub